Rangertheman/dw-swedish-compendia/README.md

 * This module has been made possible by kind permission from Asacolips.
 * Translations by Krister Persson (Rangertheman).
 * The Dungeon World system for Foundry VTT is created and maintained by Asacolips.
-* Worlds of Adventure is created by Camron Burns.
+* Worlds of Adventure is created by Cameron Burns.

 ## Versions